sherryxw/CS5520-PawFriends/frontend/README.md

 REACT_APP_AUTH0_DOMAIN=${AUTH0_DOMAIN}
 REACT_APP_AUTH0_CLIENT_ID=${AUTH0_CLIENT_ID}
 ```
-Ask Yeqing Huang to get the domain and client id of our project.
+Ask our team members to get the domain and client id of our project.

 ## Install Dependencies